Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: System Model and Problem Formulation

 \subsection{RF Fingerprint Modeling Across Receivers}

-In this subsection, we present an RF fingerprint modeling process across different receivers and analyze the factors that may influence the RFFI task, as illustrated in Fig.~\ref{hardware impairments}.
+In this subsection, we present an RF fingerprint modeling process across different receivers and analyze the key factors influencing the RFFI task, as illustrated in Fig.~\ref{hardware impairments}.

 During transmission, the analog signal is first sampled by an analog-to-digital converter (ADC) to produce a discrete digital signal that is subsequently modulated into a digital baseband signal.
 This digital signal is then converted into an analog baseband signal by a digital-to-analog converter (DAC), upconverted into an RF signal via a local oscillator (LO), and finally amplified by a power amplifier (PA) before transmission.
 During signal propagation, channel effects can further distort the transmitted signal.
 On the receiver side, the incoming RF signal is first amplified by a low-noise amplifier (LNA), downconverted by an LO, and digitized again by an ADC.
 The resulting I/Q samples serve as the input for RFFI.
-Therefore, in a cross-receiver RFFI task, the I/Q signal \( X_{ij}^t \) received by receiver \( j \) from transmitter \( i \) at time \( t \) can be modeled as:
+Therefore, in a cross-receiver RFFI task, the I/Q signal $X_{ij}^t$ received by receiver $j$ from transmitter $i$ at time $t$ can be modeled as:

-where \( s_i(t) \) denotes the baseband signal generated by transmitter \( i \) at time \( t \), and \( f_i \) denotes hardware impairments of transmitter \( i \), such as DAC quantization noise and PA non-linear distortion; \( h_{ij}^t \) denotes the time-varying channel response between transmitter \( i \) and receiver \( j \), including multipath fading and noise. \( g_j \) denotes hardware impairments specific to receiver \( j \), such as ADC quantization errors and non-linear distortion.
+where $s_i(t)$ denotes the baseband signal generated by transmitter $i$ at time $t$; $f_i$ represents the hardware impairments of transmitter $i$, such as DAC quantization noise and power amplifier (PA) nonlinear distortion; $h_{ij}^t$ denotes the time-varying channel response between transmitter $i$ and receiver $j$, including multipath fading and ambient noise; $g_j$ denotes the receiver-specific hardware impairments of receiver $j$, such as ADC quantization noise and LNA nonlinear distortion.

+It is worth noting that the formulation in \eqref{obj1} does not aim to explicitly model each individual RF hardware impairment at the circuit or sample level.
+Instead, we adopt an \emph{effective baseband representation} that captures the \emph{aggregate influence} of transmitter and receiver hardware characteristics on the received I/Q signal.
+In practical RFFI scenarios, transmitter- and receiver-side hardware impairments jointly introduce device-dependent distortions that exhibit relatively stable statistical patterns under fixed hardware configurations.
+From the perspective of fingerprint learning, these combined effects can be reasonably approximated as multiplicative factors acting on the original baseband signal, which are absorbed into the transmitter-specific term $f_i$ and the receiver-specific term $g_j$ in \eqref{obj1}.
+This abstraction allows us to focus on learning invariant and disentangled representations for cross-receiver RFFI, rather than performing fine-grained physical modeling of individual RF impairments.